trevsm/urls/README.md

 # urls

-A single bulk collection of up-to-date URLs and usernames used in each of my projects (Socials, Domains, Repos, etc)
+A single bulk collection of up-to-date URLs used in each of my projects (Socials, Domains, Repos, etc)

 Only one place to update that will reflect in all projects.